US set to execute 1st of 5 inmates before Biden inauguration

 The teenagers, three of whom were under 18, approached the Bagleys in the afternoon on June 21, 1999, and asked them for a lift after they stopped at a convenience store — planning all along to rob the couple.
 After the Bagleys agreed, Vialva pulled a gun and forced them into the trunk.

-The Bagleys, both of whom were in their 20s, spoke through an opening in the back seat and urged their kidnappers to accept Jesus as they drove around for hours trying to use the Bagley’s ATM cards.
+The Bagleys, both of whom were in their 20s, spoke through an opening in the back seat and urged their kidnappers to accept Jesus as they drove around for hours trying to use the Bagleys’ ATM cards.
 After the teens pulled to the side of the road, Vialva walked to the back and shot the Bagleys in the head.

 The central question in the decision to sentence Bernard to death was whether Vialva’s gunshots or the fire set by Bernard killed the Bagleys.

 Trial evidence showed Todd Bagley likely died instantly.
 But a government expert said Stacie Bagley had soot in her airway, indicating smoke inhalation and not the gunshot killed her.
-Defense attorneys have said that assertion was wasn’t proven.
+Defense attorneys have said that assertion wasn’t proven.
 They’ve also said Bernard believed both Bagleys were dead and that he feared the consequences of refusing the order of the higher ranking Vialva to burn the car to destroy evidence.

 The first series of federal executions over the summer were of white men, which critics said seemed calculated to make them less controversial amid summer protests over racial discrimination.
 Four of the five inmates set to die before Biden’s Jan.
 20 inauguration are Black men.
 The fifth is a white woman who would be the first female inmate executed by the federal government in nearly six decades.